 I certainly know that baseball has pulled me out of some holes in my life and I am certain that it has helped others as well.
 That’s what I have created this page for, to give everyone some warm and fuzzies in the middle of their day to remind them why this game is so special to people around the world.”

 A couple of weeks ago, Zan reached out to see if I wanted to contribute to his account.
-For the past few years, he has been collecting and sharing stories about what people are thankful for as it relates to baseball (this post more clearly states his purpose), and now it was my turn!
+For the past few years, he has been collecting and sharing stories about what people are thankful for as it relates to baseball, and now it was my turn!

 A simple request turned into much more.
 I have devoted most of my life – including all of my professional life – to baseball.
 Without even putting much though into it, I am grateful for so much that the game has given to me.
 Thinking deeply, there is so much more!
 How could I boil it all down to one post?